Geometric framework to predict structure from function in neural networks: Solution Space Geometry

 {\bf Neural network structure and dynamics:} Consider a neural network of \(\cI\) input neurons that send signals to a recurrently connected population of \(\cD\) driven neurons (Fig.~\ref{fig:cartoons}A).
 We compactly represent the network connectivity with a matrix of synaptic weights, \(w_{im}\), where \(i = 1,\cdots,\cD\) indexes the driven neurons, and \(m = 1,\cdots,\cD+\cI\) indexes presynaptic neurons from both the driven and input populations.
 We suppose that activity in the population of driven neurons dynamically evolves according to

-where \(y_i\) is the firing rate of the \(i^\mathrm{th}\) driven neuron, \(x_m\) is the firing rate of the \(m^\mathrm{th}\) input neuron, \(\tau_i\) is the time constant that determines how long the \(i^{th}\) driven neuron integrates its presynaptic signals, and \(\Phi(x) = \max(0,x)\) is a threshold-linear transfer function that relates firing rates to input currents.
-We denote the number of synapses onto each driven neuron as $\cN$.
+where \(y_i\) is the firing rate of the \(i^\mathrm{th}\) driven neuron, \(x_m\) is the firing rate of the \(m^\mathrm{th}\) input neuron, and \(\tau_i\) is the time constant that determines how long the \(i^{th}\) driven neuron integrates its presynaptic signals.
+It is possible that prior biological knowledge dictates that certain synapses appearing in Eq. (\ref{eqn: RateEqn}) are absent.
+For notational convenience, in this paper we will assume that the number of synapses onto each driven neuron remains the same\footnote{It will become progressively evident that our construction of the solution space and certainty condition can be trivially adapted to the case where the number of presynaptic neurons changes from one driven neuron to another.}, and we will denote this number of the incoming synapses as $\cN$.
 Note that $\cN =\cI+\cD$ for a general recurrent network, $\cN =\cI+\cD-1$ for recurrent networks without self-synapses, and $\cN=\cI$ for feedforward networks.
 We suppose that the network functionally maps input patterns, \( x_{\mu m}\), to steady-state driven signals, \(y_{\mu i} \ge 0\), where \(\mu = 1,\cdots,\cP\) labels the patterns (Fig.~\ref{fig:cartoons}B).
-We assume throughout that \(\cP\le\cN\), as the number of known response patterns is typically small. \vs {\bf Parametrizing synaptic weight matrices that implement specified stimulus transformations:} We aim to find features of the synaptic weight matrix that are required for this stimulus transformation.
-Since all time-derivatives are zero at steady-state, these response properties provide \(\cD\times \cP\) nonlinear equations for \(\cD\times \cN\) unknown parameters.
-However, each neuron's steady-state activity depends only on a single row of the connectivity matrix (Fig.~\ref{fig:cartoons}C), so these equations separate into \(\cD\) independent sets of \(\cP\) equations for \(\cN\) unknowns.
-In particular,
+We assume throughout that \(\cP\le\cN\), as the number of known response patterns is typically small, and the number of possible synaptic inputs is large.
+Experimentally, different response patterns often correspond to different stimulus conditions, so we will often refer to $\mu$ as a stimulus index and $x_{\mu m}\rightarrow y_{\mu i}$ as a stimulus transformation. \vs {\bf Decomposing a recurrent network into $\cD$ feedforward networks:} Our goal is to find features of the synaptic weight matrix that are required for the stimulus transformation discussed above.
+For notational simplicity, let us consider the case where we potentially have all-to-all connectivity, so that $\cN=\cD+\cI$, but we will later explain how our arguments generalize.
+Since all time-derivatives are zero at steady-state, the response properties provide \(\cD\times \cP\) nonlinear equations for \(\cD\times \cN\) unknown parameters\footnote{A slightly different rate equation,